Defeated candidates vow to protest over disputed Russia election results

 Anger over perceived election fraud is bringing together unlikely allies for an unsanctioned protest — but there are few signs the public will take part, says Oliver Carroll

-Russian elections ended this week with a constitutional sweep for the ruling United Russia party, which has claimed 324 seats of the 450 parliament on an official 51.72% turnout.
+Russian elections ended this week with a constitutional sweep for the ruling United Russia party, which has claimed 324 seats of the 450 parliament on an official 51.72 per cent turnout.
 But to describe the vote as straightforward for the Kremlin would be to miss the point.

 Getting to such a position required an estimated 14 million anomalous votes – a record, say statisticians – and has united unlikely political bedfellows in outrage.